Introduction

 What is a disadvantage of an interest-only mortgage?

-An interest-only mortgage has one key drawback - having to repay the full loan amount at the end of its term, even though monthly mortgage payments may be lower as capital remains constant during repayment.
-This could result in higher total costs as interest payments don't reduce during its lifespan.
+An interest-only mortgage has one key drawback—having to repay the full loan amount at the end of its term, even though monthly mortgage payments may be lower as capital remains constant during repayment.
+This could result in higher total costs as interest payments don't reduce during the loan's lifespan.

 How much is a 100k interest-only mortgage per month UK?